datadope-io/datadope-alerta/README.md

 ## Additional API contexts

-Several api contexts are provided by IOMetrics Alerta to support new functionalities:
+Several api contexts are provided by Datadope Alerta to support new functionalities:

 | Context                    | Method | Function                                                                                                               |
 |----------------------------|--------|------------------------------------------------------------------------------------------------------------------------|